evandowning/model-api-sequence/README.md

 # At this point we have a folder "features/" which contains a file "labels" which lists
 # all of the sample file names within the folder "features/" and their corresponding labels

+# "windowSize" is the size of the window of API calls to perform sliding window
+# feature extraction for each malware sample.

+# "regression" will ignore the labels within "malware.labels" and will instead label
+# the next API call in a sequence.

 # preprocess.py will also print out the number of unique API calls found
 # which will be used as a parameter to lstm.py

 # Train LSTM model
-$ python lstm.py features/labels features/ models/ windowSize numCalls > out.txt
+$ python lstm.py features/ models/ > out.txt

 # "models/" will be removed every time lstm.py is run.
 This folder stores all
 # of the models in JSON form to be imported and used by Keras in the future.

-# "windowSize" is the size of the window of API calls to perform sliding window
-# feature extraction for each malware sample. "numCalls" is the number of unique
-# API calls outputed to STDOUT by preprocess.py

-# Note that for regression, samples whose full API sequence is less than
-# or equal to the windowSize will not be used to model.
-This logic occurs in
-# sequence_generator() where we detect if the next API call will cause us
-# to read out-of-bounds in the array.

 # "out.txt" will store the detailed output of training and testing your LSTM

+# Evaluate LSTM model
+$ python eval.py model.json weight.h5 train.pkl test.pkl

+# train.pkl and test.pkl are saved train/test fold to be used to construct
+# confusion matrix and other statistics
 ```

 ## Example
 ```
 $ python preprocess.py /data/arsa/api-sequences/ \
                        /data/arsa/api-sequences.labels \
-                       /data/arsa/api-sequences-features/
+                       /data/arsa/api-sequences-features/ \
+                       100 \
+                       regression

-Read in labels of all samples...
+Reading in labels of all samples...
+Window Size: 100
-Samples to extract: 20
+Samples to scan: 984
 Getting sequence stats...
-Samples with sequences of length > 0: 20
+Samples with sequences of length > 0: 983
-Shortest sequence: 115
+Shortest sequence: 54
-Longest sequence: 13279
+Longest sequence: 860563
-Avg. sequence length: 4144.4
+Avg. sequence length: 11363.2835366
-Extracting sample sequences (will ignore sequences which have no length): 20 Number of unique API calls found: 192
+Extracting sample's sequences (will ignore sequences which have no length): 984 Total number of subsequences: 110356

-$ python lstm.py /data/arsa/api-sequences-features/labels \
-                 /data/arsa/api-sequences-features/ \
-                 /data/arsa/api-sequences-models/ \
-                 1000 \
-                 192 \
-                 classification > out.txt
+Total number of extracted subsequences (i.e., what we'll train/test on): 66056 Number of unique API calls found: 249

-$ python lstm.py /data/arsa/api-sequences-features/labels \
+$ python lstm.py /data/arsa/api-sequences-features/ \
-                 /data/arsa/api-sequences-features/ \
-                 /data/arsa/api-sequences-models/ \
-                 1000 \
-                 192 \
-                 regression > out.txt
+                 /data/arsa/api-sequences-models/ > out.txt
 ```